moshehoff/FamilyHistory/site/public/static/chapters/I11032861/09-transition.md

 </div>

-According to [Louise Hoffman](/profiles/Louise-Hoffman-Cohen), the shop front displayed the words "Boris and Morris", and Turner assumed that the ownership was German.
+According to <a href="/profiles/Louise-Hoffman-Cohen">Louise Hoffman</a>, the shop front displayed the words "Boris and Morris", and Turner assumed that the ownership was German.
 She adds that William Turner was a New Zealand soldier.

 From the same period, Louise Hoffman told me this story: